HomeBUSINESSBenefits of Apprenticeship Act 1961: A Complete Guide

 There are two types of claims in NAPS i.e. BTP claims and Establishment claims.
 Only the establishment and BTP can claim this amount.

-What is the claim amount in NAPS?
+What is the Claim Amount in NAPS?

 Establishment Claim: Establishment can claim 25 % of declared wages OR max.
 4500 (whichever is less) from Govt. of India under NAPS.